tod619/tod619/README.md

 - 🤔 Don't make me think by Steve Krug is my favorite book on Web Usability.
 - 😄 CSS IN Depth by Keith J. Grant is my Bible.
 - 📫 How to reach me: trevorodwyer619@hotmail.com.
-- ⚡ Fun fact: I like to play games and love to snack.
+- ⚡ Fun fact: I like to play games and I love to draw.

 ### Favorite Technologies